kcummings7/BlueJ.NaiveTicket/README.md

 ### Exercise 2.2
 * What value is returned if you check the machine’s balance after it has printed a ticket?

+Answer: 0, no matter whether you pay the exact amount or more.

 ### Exercise 2.3
 * Experiment with inserting different amounts of money before printing tickets.
 	* Do you notice anything strange about the machine’s behavior?
+The amount of money entered is irrelevant as to whether we can purchase a ticket or not.
 	* What happens if you insert too much money into the machine – do you receive any refund?
+No refund, whole balance is gone.
 	* What happens if you do not insert enough and then try to print a ticket?
+Still prints a ticket.

 ### Exercise 2.4
 * Try to obtain a good understanding of a ticket machine’s behavior by interacting with it on the object bench before we start looking at how the `TicketMachine` class is implemented in the next section.